RedisGears/RedisGears/docs/docs/Known_Limitations.md

 Not all the JavaScript global variables are made available by the JavaScript engine loaded by Redis (e.g. `console`, `document`).
 The `redis` global variable can be used to manage functions registration, logging etc.

+## Sandboxed

+This feature is sandboxed, meaning, from within a function, it’s not possible to make calls to external services, including other Redis databases, or APIs.